 As far as food storage is concerned, dry ice helps to keep the food fresh for a long period.

 Dry ice blasting can be used to clean car engines effectively.
 Reduce cleaning time by as much as 70%.
-Cold Jet’s non-abrasive dry ice cleaning systems easily remove excess grease, sludge, sealant, and weld slag from equipment.
+SPECCo2’s non-abrasive dry ice cleaning systems easily remove excess grease, sludge, sealant, and weld slag from equipment.
 Dry ice blast cleaning is faster and more effective than traditional cleaning methods

 Plastic & Composites